 I am good at maths and competent in using most software applications.
 I recently won an award for a piece of artwork and design.”

 Career Change Personal Statement

 If this is your situation, don’t try to explain why you are making a transition in your career.
-You should focus on skills learned and how they can be of benefit in the new position.
+It would help if you focused on skills learned and how they can benefit in the new position.

 “Experienced manager with 10 years’ experience in recruiting, inducting, and training of new staff.
 Passionate about employee engagement and enabling all staff to contribute to company well-being.
 Now seeking a role in HR within the financial sector.”

 With all of the above information, you can see how to write a good personal statement can be a hit or miss affair.
 But with some careful and logical steps, you can tailor your personal account statement to help you stand out from the crowd.

-There are professional resume writing services that can help with this if you still find it a little daunting.
+Professional resume writing services can help with this if you still find it a little daunting.